eddiarnoldo/Learn2021/Spring Microservices/Chapter1.md

 - Google Cloud functions

 ### Containter as a Service (CaaS)
-As as developer you just build your microservice as a portable virtual container suck as Docker and ship that to your cloud provider to execute in a virtual container.
+As as developer you just build your microservice as a portable virtual container such as Docker and ship that to your cloud provider to execute in a virtual container.

 - Amazon's Elastic Container Service